Laura Ruth Walker: Career

 Walker was instrumental in expanding the world of podcasting, including creating NYPR’s renowned podcast division, WNYC Studios.
 She was also the founder of the all-women’s podcasting festival Werk It!, which was created to increase female representation in the burgeoning field.

 In late 2017, charges of sexual harassment at NYPR came to light, with allegations leveled specifically against longtime host John Hockenberry, who had left the station earlier that year.
 An investigation by an independent law firm commissioned by the NYPR Board concluded that there was no evidence of “pervasive discrimination” and found that “harassment complaints were investigated when they reached senior management or Human Resources, and that senior management reacted promptly and strongly where violations were found.”
 The NYPR Board expressed its support for Walker and acknowledged her efforts to improve the organization’s policies and processes.
+Other WNYC personalities who faced accusations of inappropriate behavior at the time and lost their positions were hosts Jonathan Schwartz and Leonard Lopate.

 In December, 2018, Walker announced that she would step down from her role at NYPR at the end of March, 2019.
 In April, she returned to her alma mater, the Yale School of Management, as an executive fellow.
 She advises media companies, foundations, and nonprofits, including Springboard Enterprises, the leading accelerator for women entrepreneurs.

 On June 1, 2020, Walker was announced as the 11th president of Bennington College, in Bennington, Vermont.
+Walker retired from Bennington at the end of the fall semester in 2025.